PURIXAN (mercaptopurine) by Viatris (2) is (tgns). First approved in 2014.

-PURIXAN (mercaptopurine) is an oral purine analog suspension approved in 2014 for hematologic malignancies and Crohn's disease.
-It works by incorporating thioguanine nucleotides into DNA/RNA to arrest cell cycle and induce apoptosis in proliferating cancer cells.
-The mechanism also inhibits de novo purine synthesis and nucleotide interconversions.
+PURIXAN (mercaptopurine) is an oral purine antagonist suspension approved in 2014 for hematologic malignancies, primarily acute lymphoblastic leukemia (ALL).
+The drug works by incorporating thioguanine nucleotides into DNA/RNA to arrest cell cycles and induce apoptosis, while simultaneously inhibiting de novo purine synthesis.
+It represents a foundational cytotoxic therapy in pediatric and adult leukemia treatment regimens.

 (TGNs).
 Incorporation of TGNs into DNA or RNA results in cell-cycle arrest and cell death.
 TGNs and other mercaptopurine metabolites are also inhibitors of de novo purine synthesis and purine nucleotide interconversions.
 Mercaptopurine was cytotoxic to proliferating cancer cells in vitro and had…